KuzeGY/PT-Example/README.md

 Total | 122
 1.5X| 183

-Record Application RefNo e.g. PTS01001 - PTS01183
+* Step1 : Record Application RefNo e.g. PTS01001 - PTS01183
-Leave "40" applications for sanity test each scenarios "3-5" Loops e.g. PTS01001 - PTS01040 (Taken for Sanity)
+	* Leave "40" applications for sanity test each scenarios "3-5" Loops e.g. PTS01001 - PTS01040 (Taken for Sanity)
-The Rest of them for Peak Loat Test e.g. PTS01041 - PTS01183
+	* The Rest of them for Peak Loat Test e.g. PTS01041 - PTS01183

+* Step2 : Modify TestData/10_CreatePolicy.csv to keep RefNo identical to Step1

+* Step3 : Run CreatePolicy Test Group

-Plan for seperate application RefNo for different UI Scenarios e.g Scenario1: PTS01041 - PTS01073
+* Step4 : Plan for seperate application RefNo for different Test Scenarios
+  	* e.g Scenario1: PTS01041 - PTS01073
-  e.g Scenario2: PTS01074 - PTS01106
+  	* e.g Scenario2: PTS01074 - PTS01106
-  e.g Scenario3: PTS01107 - PTS01013
+  	* e.g Scenario3: PTS01107 - PTS01013

-Modify All CSV files in /TestData to identical with what you planned.
+* Step5 : Modify All CSV files in TestData to identical with what you planned in Step 4.

 ### For  2: Super Policy with Non-UHG Requirement - NB Flow
 Issue: Dependency with Scenario 1
 In TAL-EWF-DataCreation.jmx
-Step1 : Change Loop Number in Test Group : 1_Super Policy with Non-UHG Requirement Step2 : Change RefNo in TestData/pre_Super Policy with Non-UHG Requirement.csv to meet what you planned in previous step. e.g Scenario2: PTS01074 - PTS01106
+* Step1 : Change Loop Number in Test Group : 1_Super Policy with Non-UHG Requirement Senario:2
+* Step2 : Change RefNo in TestData/1_Super Policy with Non-UHG Requirement.csv to meet what you planned in previous step. e.g Scenario2: PTS01074 - PTS01106
-Step3 : Run Test Group : 1_Super Policy with Non-UHG Requirement - UW Flow in TAL-EWF-DataCreation.jmx
+* Step3 : Run Test Group : 1_Super Policy with Non-UHG Requirement - UW Flow in TAL-EWF-DataCreation.jmx

-In TAL-EWF-UI.jmx
-Step4 : Double Check Loops number and RefNo in 2_Super Policy with Non-UHG Requirement - NB Flow.csv have setup properly
+* Step4 : Double Check TestData/2_Super Policy with Non-UHG Requirement - NB Flow.csv setup properly

 ### For  3: Super Policy with Non-UHG Requirement - UW Update Flow
 Issue: Application will not consumed, can always use one application to update life details